matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 another device, and imported.
 The file is encrypted using a user-supplied passphrase, and is created as follows:

-1. Encode the sessions a JSON object, formatted as described in `Key export format`_.
+1. Encode the sessions as a JSON object, formatted as described in `Key export format`_.
 2. Generate a 512-bit key from the user-entered passphrase by computing `PBKDF2`_\(HMAC-SHA-512, passphrase, S, N, 512), where S is a 128-bit